FlashKAT: Understanding and Addressing Performance Bottlenecks in the Kolmogorov-Arnold Transformer: FlashKAT

-At a high level, Algorithm \ref{alg:F_slow_alg} will iterate over the $T$ blocks in the grid, and for each block there will be $S_{block}$ threads that will compute the associated gradients for $\mathbf{dA}$, $\mathbf{dB}$, $\mathbf{dX}$.
-In the case of $\mathbf{dA}$ and $\mathbf{dB}$, for each of these computations, the thread will perform an atomic add, which requires reading from global memory, accumulating the value, and then storing the result back to global memory as an indivisible unit of work.
-However, since each of these threads needs to perform an atomic add for each of the $m+n$ coefficients, the atomic adds must occur sequentially.
+At a high level, Algorithm \ref{alg:F_slow_alg} iterates over the $T$ blocks in the grid, where each block has $S_\text{block}$ threads that compute the associated gradients for $\mathbf{dA}$, $\mathbf{dB}$, $\mathbf{dX}$.
+In the case of $\mathbf{dA}$ and $\mathbf{dB}$, for each of these computations, the thread performs an atomic add, which requires reading from global memory, accumulating the value, and then storing the result back to global memory as an indivisible unit of work.
+However, since each of these threads must perform an atomic add for each of the $m+n+1$ coefficients, the atomic adds must occur sequentially.
 As such, for each of these atomic adds, a stall occurs.
-Since multiple threads within the same block and across different blocks may be writing to the same location, there will be extreme resource contention.
-Such resource contention inevitably leads to high amounts of latency and stalls without utilizing the available bandwidth, as we demonstrated in Section \ref{sec:Flop}.
+Since multiple threads within the same block and across different blocks may write to the same location, there will be severe resource contention.
+Such resource contention inevitably leads to high latency and stalls without utilizing the available bandwidth, as we demonstrated in Section \ref{sec:Flop}.